huggingface/hub-docs/docs/hub/models-adding-libraries.md

 model = BaseModel.from_pretrained("${model.id}")`;
 ```

-This will also add a tag to your model so users can quickly identify models from your library.
+Doing so will also add a tag to your model so users can quickly identify models from your library.

 ![/docs/assets/hub/libraries-tags.png](/docs/assets/hub/libraries-tags.png)

 ## Upload files to the Hub

 You might also want to provide a method for creating model repositories and uploading files to the Hub directly from your library.
-The `huggingface_hub` library offers two methods to assist you with creating repositories and uploading files:
+The `huggingface_hub` library offers two ways to assist you with creating repositories and uploading files:

 - `create_repo` creates a repository on the Hub.
 - `upload_file` directly uploads files to a repository on the Hub.